 Carpet

-The carpet retains bathroom moisture and can rot and smell.
+Carpet retains bathroom moisture and can rot and smell.

-Consider cork or vinyl instead for a warm, soft feel or gel-backed carpets as a last resort.
+Consider cork or vinyl instead for a warm, soft feel or gel backed carpets as a last resort.

 Solid wood flooring